AddressFinder/addressfinder-gravity-forms/README.md

 - [New Zealand Physical Addresses](https://github.com/abletech/addressfinder-gravity-forms/blob/master/nz-physical-addresses)

 ### Step 6
-Make adjustments to the code you have added so that it is connects to your form.
-You will need to update the address_field_id and replace 'ADDRESSFINDER_DEMO_KEY' with your AddressFinder account key.
+Make adjustments to the code you have just pasted into the HTML so that it is connects to your form and AddressFinder account.
+You will need to repace the 'ADDRESS_ID_HERE' ID with your address field's ID and 'ADDRESSFINDER_DEMO_KEY' with your AddressFinder account KEY.

 ### Step 7
-Test the page.
+Save then test the page.